OCA/web/web_notify/README.rst

    :scale: 80 %
    :alt: Sample notifications

-The notifications can optionally have some action buttons.
+The notifications can bring interactivity with some buttons.

 * One allowing to refresh the active view
 * Another allowing to send a window / client action